 Video and audio produced by Opus 4 Studios

 The Seattle Collaborative Orchestra (SCO) is a diverse, multigenerational performing arts organization dedicated to diversity in symphonic classical music.

-SCO musicians include approximately 80 students, community members, and professionals who work together to create a unique and collaborative musical experience that includes a creative mix of traditional orchestral music, works by female composers and composers of color.
+SCO includes approximately 80 professional, gifted community and talented student musicians who work together to create a unique and collaborative musical experience that includes a creative mix of traditional orchestral music, works by female composers and composers of color.

 The Story of SCO

 Seattle Collaborative Orchestra (SCO) started as a grassroots ensemble in the fall of 2012.
 Dr. Anna Edwards founded the orchestra in response to her research concerning gender, leadership, and the clear under-representation of women conductors and composers in professional symphonies.
 Dr. Edwards wanted to offer a positive mentoring experience featuring the works of female composers that offered similar educational benefits to the Seattle Symphony’s “Side by Side” program while increasing diversity in the field.